Xevkin/Bioinfomatics-meeting-August-2016/MANUAL_psmc.md

 ###Other features
 * Robust to recombination hotspots
 * Robust to large stretches of ambiguous bases ("N"s)
-* Masking coding regions (lower mutation rate) gives a *slightly* different history (shape is the same) -> not masking coding regions has minimal effect on estimations.
+* Masking coding regions (lower mutation rate) gives a nearly-identical history
 * Coalesence occures less frequently in a structured population.
 Fewer coalescences is equiavelent to a larger effective population size -> inflates population size estimate for structured populations.
 * Can run on female X chromosomes - must scale plot by 4/3.
 * Combine two X chromosomes from two male individuals to create pseudo-diploid X chromosomes -> inference on timing of population splits.